illinois-mlp/MachineLearningForPhysics/_sources/Week_01.md

 You will start with an overview of the course and then an introduction to statistics and data science.
 You will learn some of the tools of the trade in scientific python, particularly numerical python, Jupyter nodebooks, and handling data.

 ## *Goals*
-* Getting overview of the course, activities and policies
+* Overview of the course, activities and policies
 * Setting up your environment on Google Colab
 * Gain familiarity with Jupyter Notebooks and Numerical python
 * Learn about handling and describing data